Flave1/AI-COOKBOOK/README.md

 ![Header image](./images/header.jpeg)

-# AI cookbook By Emmanuel Favour
+# AI cookbook By Emmanuel Favour O.

 This repository contains a set of use cases demonstrating how to build AI-featured applications.